codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 **Arguments**: Names of the array variables used by this method

-Makes the translator to generate the code that accesses the specified array's elements using `std::vector`'s API rather than such of `System::Array` and `System::ArrayPtr`.
-This improves the performance, but removes the boundary checking.
+Makes the translator generate code that accesses the specified array's elements using the `std::vector` API rather than `System::Array` and `System::ArrayPtr`.
+This improves performance but removes boundary checking.

 ```cs
 class ClassArrayInnerIndexer